 Organizations need both Implementers and Integrators.

 In tech, we over-index on Implementers.
-I believe part of this comes from companies initially facing an existential chasm as a matter of course, which must be crossed by getting V1 out the door, or risking not having a company.
+I believe part of this comes from companies initially facing an existential chasm as a matter of course, which must be crossed by getting V1 out the door.
 At this point, implementing your way forward is really your only option.
 After you’ve implemented successfully enough to see another day, that experience stands as a powerful object lesson among your early team.
 A dopamine cycle has formed up around implementing, and the time you crossed the chasm becomes the stuff of shared legend.

 This is tricky.
 Integration work can be a lot harder to account for.
-It requires observation before action, and often action takes the shape of nuanced adjustments which are only later felt system-wide.
-Frequently, an org under strain from growth will respond by seeking more Implementers, without realizing what they need is more Integrators.
+It requires observation before action, and often action takes the shape of nuanced adjustments which are only felt throughout the system later on.
+Frequently, an org under strain from growth will respond by seeking Implementers, without realizing what they need is more Integrators.
 This is rational.
-We use our past experiences to inform our present strategies, and based on the past, adding more Implementers to make more things is how to get out of a pickle.
+We use our past experiences to inform our present strategies, and based on the past, adding more Implementers to make more things is the way to move forward.
 Unfortunately, this old strategy applied to this new problem exacerbates the strain.
 An uptick in Implementers creates more complexity which needs to be managed, further increasing the need for Integrators.
 Contributing to the force of this tightening ratchet is the fact that Implementer work, with its tangible outputs, is vastly better understood, and almost always more rewarding in the short-term.
 Proper recognition of Integrator work requires a lot of faith, and interpersonal trust, and moving through uncertainty.

 Changing your toolset at a point when you’re facing high stress and high stakes is exceedingly difficult.
 When nothing is working, and the pressure is weighing on your chest, stopping to ask yourself and your collaborators why things feel so off, or whether you’re all solving the right problem, can seem like the most outrageous thing anyone could possibly do.
 Yet this sort of non-complementary behavior may be the best way to ensure integrity in the systems you’re all maintaining.